 The Office of Admission provides visa assistance to prospective, admitted and enrolled international students.
-The I-20 Request Form (Certificate of Eligibility for Nonimmigrant F-1 Student Visa Status) or DS-2019 Request Form (Certificate of Eligibility for Exchange Visitor J-1 Status) is issued to those applicants who meet all academic, financial support and English-language proficiency requirements for admission to a full-time degree program.
-Students holding F-1 and J-1 status must maintain a full course of study with a minimum of 9 credit hours each term during the fall and spring semesters.
+The I-20 Request Form (Certificate of Eligibility for Nonimmigrant F-1 Student Visa Status) or DS-2019 Request Form (Certificate of Eligibility for Exchange Visitor J-1 Status) is issued to those applicants who meet all academic and financial support requirements for admission to a full-time degree program.
+Students holding F-1 and J-1 enrolled in master's or certificate programs must maintain a full course of study with a minimum of 9 credit hours each term during the fall and spring semesters.
+Students holding F-1 and J-1 enrolled in doctoral programs must maintain a full course of study with a minimum of 6 credit hours each term during the fall and spring semesters.